meszaros-lajos-gyorgy/php-a-s-o/README.md

 [Mixed type](https://wiki.php.net/rfc/union_types_v2#mixed_type) will be added later to PHP, so until then type hinting will look incomplete.

-I should be able to turn this into a composer package.

 ## FAQ

 > If the methods are all static and stateless, then why not just write simple functions?